arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/datasheet/datasheet.md

 ## Application Examples
 The GIGA Display Shield provides easy cross-form factor support for an external touch display, together with several useful peripherals.

 - **Human-Machine Interface Systems:** The GIGA Display Shield can be paired together with a Portenta or GIGA board for rapid development of a Human-Machine Interface system.
-The included gyroscope allows for easy orientation detection to adjust the visual element orientation
+The included gyroscope allows for easy orientation detection to adjust the visual element orientation.

 - **Interaction Design Prototyping:** Quickly explore novel interaction design concepts and develop new ways to communicate with technology, including social robots that respond to sound.